zakariaGatter/urlgate/README.md

 ```
 URLGATE Extract URLs from a text file
 Usage: urlgate [OPTIONS] ...
 [FILE] ...
     Or: [CMD] | urlgate [OPTIONS]

 OPTIONS
     -f <file> : Extract URLs from file
     -c <url>  : Extract URLs from the web
- -C <flgs> : Pass arguments to curl
     -l        : List All Extracted URLs
     -g <text> : Use only URLs that match TEXT
- -G <flgs> : Pass arguments to grep
- -s        : Show Selection Menu
+    -s        : Dmenu Selection menu
- -d <file> : Dmenu command to use
- -D <flgs> : Pass arguments to dmenu
     -e <file> : Exec command or script to use [%u = URL]
     -r <regx> : REGEX regular expressions to use
     -h        : Display this help text and exit

 VARIABLES
- URLGATE_GREP_FLG   Pass arguments to grep
+    URLGATE_GREP_CMD   Command to grep with.
+Default [grep]
- URLGATE_DMENU_CMD  Dmenu command to use
+    URLGATE_DMENU_CMD  Dmenu command to use.
+Default [dmenu -p Urlgate -l 10 -i]
- URLGATE_DMENU_FLG  Pass arguments to dmenu
- URLGATE_CURL_FLG   Pass arguments to curl
+    URLGATE_CURL_CMD   Command to curl Web page.
+Default [curl -s]
- URLGATE_EXEC       Exec command or script to use
+    URLGATE_EXEC_CMD   Exec command or script to use.
+Default [xdg-open %u] "(%u) Replaced by the link"
     URLGATE_REGEX      REGEX regular expressions to use

+NOTE
+    Export URLGATE Variables before you use them
 ```

 ## TODO